 3rd this is my expiation (atonement).

-4th This money will go to Tzedakah and I will go to a good, long life and peace
+4th This money will go to Tzedakah, and I will go to a good, long life and peace

 Alternatively and mainly, give the money to those who teach you Torah and Zohar because that Light feeds the hunger for the Light that all people need.
-That is important aspect of Tzedakah that draws the life force that we need in our lives for the coming year and beyond.
+That is an important aspect of Tzedakah that draws the life force we need in our lives for the coming year and beyond.

 You may make the Tzedakah by supporting the Daily Zohar projects.

-To make a donation use this link:
+To make a donation using this link:

-With Love, Blessings and Gemar Chatima Tova to all
+With Love, Blessings, and Gemar Chatima Tova to all

 PDF version of this article for download and print